navid72m/chatbot/README.md

 ## 🙏 Acknowledgments

+- **spaCy Team** for providing excellent NLP tools and models
-- **Hugging Face** for providing pre-trained models and transformers
+- **Hugging Face** for transformer models and entity recognition resources
 - **Facebook AI Research** for FAISS vector similarity search
-- **LangChain** team for the RAG framework
+- **LangChain** team for the RAG framework foundation
 - **FastAPI** developers for the excellent web framework
 - **React** team for the frontend framework
-- **Electron** team for cross-platform desktop applications
-- **PaddlePaddle** team for OCR capabilities
+- **Research Community** for advances in entity extraction and intelligent retrieval

 ---

-**Note**: This is a comprehensive full-stack application with multiple deployment options.
-Review and adapt the configuration settings, security measures, and performance optimizations for your specific use case and computational resources.
+**Note**: The Smart Universal Retrieval system represents a significant advancement in RAG technology, providing intelligent document understanding and adaptive question answering.
+The system automatically adapts to different document types and query patterns, delivering more accurate and contextually relevant responses than traditional RAG approaches.

+For detailed implementation examples, advanced configuration options, and Smart RAG API documentation, please refer to the codebase and inline documentation in `smart_universal_retrieval.py`.

-For support, feature requests, or contributions, please visit our [GitHub repository](https://github.com/your-repo/document-chat) or contact the development team.
+For support, feature requests, or contributions to the Smart RAG system, please visit our [GitHub repository](https://github.com/your-repo/document-chat) or contact the development team.